fubar2/treeval_gal/gap_finder/README.md

         *.bed: The raw bed file needed for ingestion into Pretext
 ```

-Tools for this subworkflow are available already except for absolute values from $3-$2 for bedgraph.
+Tools for this subworkflow are available already except for absolute values from $3-$2 for bedgraph, so it is ideal for quick implementation and testing.

 This DDL has function calls explained below.